flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 Setting the "Ignore budget" flag will ensure that this entry will not be discarded, exempting it from budgetary considerations.
 This may negatively affect the amount of space available to prepare a response, however, so be very careful and apply it only to small or absolutely essential entries.

 #### Inclusion Group
 An Inclusion Group is a collection of entries with this string as a shared label.
-When set, only one member of that group may be triggered at any given time, selected from among those that activated.
+When set, only one member of that group may be selected at any given time, selected from among those that activated.

 This may be useful for cases where a character might have one of a selection of demi-human traits, but they would be in conflict with each other if both activated at the same time, such as "cat ears" and "dog ears".

+A single entry may be made part of multiple inclusion groups by providing a comma-separated list, like `cat, dog,cow`.
+When such an entry is selected, all other entries in all associated groups will be disabled, preventing their own selection.
+Likewise, if a member of one of those groups is selected, then all other entries belonging to that group, including the entry with multiple memberships, is disabled: it does not get a chance to represent another group in the current prompt.

 The "Prioritize" flag may be used to indicate this this entry is dominant, with ties being settled based on [Order](#order).
+This supersedes [Group Weight](#group-weight) when there might otherwise be competition and may allow generally low-scoring entries a chance to be selected more often.

 #### Group Weight
-If multiple members of a group are set to be activated, this influences the dice-roll to determine which will be chosen: `weight / sum(weights[first_entry], weights[second_entry], ...)`
+If multiple members of a group are set to be activated, this influences the dice-roll to determine which will be chosen: `probability = weight / sum(weights[first_entry], weights[second_entry], ...)`

 #### Sticky
 > See [Timed Effects](./advanced.md#timed-effects) for more information.